mblayman/mattlayman.com/content/building-saas/_index.md

 ---

-On Wednesday nights
+On Wednesdays
 at 9pm Eastern Time,
-I stream about developing a Software as a Service (SaaS) on {{< extlink "https://www.twitch.tv/mblayman" "Twitch" >}}.
+I develop a Software as a Service (SaaS) on {{< extlink "https://www.twitch.tv/mblayman" "Twitch" >}}.

 We work through code